mrtrumbe/recipo/Meat/Braised_Brisket.md

 liquid into a sauce pan over low-medium heat until simmering gently.
 If the sauce isn't thick enough for your liking, thicken with a small amount of roux or a water and corn starch slurry.
 The sauce shouldn't be as thick as a gravy, but just thick enough to stick to the meat a bit.
+Season with salt, fresh ground pepper, dark brown sugar, and balsamic vinegar.

 Slice the brisket against the grain with a very sharp knife, making slices about 1/8" to 1/4" thick. **The brisket will be impossibly tough and dry if you slice it